Ofsted & SIAMS

 We are a 'Good' School!

 We were delighted with the outcomes of our last Ofsted inspection.
-The key findings were;
+Particular highlights from the report are:

 We know we have areas for development and these are being addressed through our subsequent School Improvement Plans.